anurag-singh-9622/sample/main.md

 - No for loops in the provided code snippet.

 #### Algorithm Used
-- The code interacts with the OpenAI API to generate responses based on user prompts.
+- The code snippet primarily interacts with the OpenAI API to generate responses based on prompts provided by the user.

 #### Data structures
-- Variables used to store API keys, button statuses, and API responses.
+- The code snippet uses variables to store API keys, button statuses, and API responses.

 ### Suggestions
 - Organize code into functions and classes for maintainability.
-- Implement error handling for exceptions.
+- Implement error handling mechanisms to handle exceptions.
 - Use descriptive function and variable names.
 - Remove commented-out code and unused imports.
-- Add inline comments for complex logic.
+- Add inline comments to explain complex logic.
-- Secure sensitive information like API keys.
+- Secure sensitive information like API keys (e.g., use environment variables).
-- Refactor repetitive code segments into functions.
+- Refactor repetitive code segments to functions.
-- Improve readability with consistent indentation and spacing.
+- Improve code readability with consistent indentation and spacing.
-- Review API key submission and usage logic for better flow control.
+- Review logic related to API key submission and usage for better flow control.